 Claire Schemel is the current bookkeeper for The Hope Center.
 She oversaw the bookkeeping for her husband Rick’s general construction corporation until he retired.
 She also spent many years with Rick owning and operating Schemel Stables.
 She owned and operated Schemel Asbestos Abatement, Inc., until her son Rick, Jr., resigned from the military to own and lead the company.
 She is currently president of the Ladies of Charity in Perryville which runs a large food pantry for the poor.
 Claire takes great pride in her husband Rick, her two children and their spouses: Rick, Jr. & Jean; Karen Soscia & Bill; and, of course, her beautiful, talented granddaughters Julia, Olivia, Sarah and Maria.

-Jim Best is the Facilities Manager for the Hope Center.
-He is originally from Northeastern Pennsylvania where he grew up in a farming community.
+Jim Best He is originally from Northeastern Pennsylvania where he grew up in a farming community.
 He is a nine year Army Veteran and a Veteran of the Gulf War.
-He is a presently a Correctional Lieutenant with the Illinois Department of Corrections.
+He is a retired Correctional Lieutenant with the Illinois Department of Corrections.
 He loves to be around animals, especially horses.
 He enjoys riding horses and learning everything there is for their care and training of them.
-As the Facilities Manager he helps to ensure that the grounds are kept clean and safe for both animals and people.
+He helps to ensure that the grounds are kept clean and safe for both animals and people.
 He and his wife Lisa have two daughters and reside in Perryville.